SnehaChopra2002/My-Shoe-Store/README.md

-# React + TypeScript + Vite
+# MERN STACK
 <h2>Description:</h2>
-    <p>ShoezHub is a full-stack web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to explore and shop for a wide variety of shoes.
+    <p>ShoesHub is a full-stack web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to explore and shop for a wide variety of shoes.
 The website features an intuitive user interface with advanced filtering options, enabling users to easily find the perfect pair of shoes based on their preferences.</p>

 <h2>Key Features:</h2>
 <ul>